 - 4.1.
-A person who wishes to complete a Doctoral Programme in order to obtain a doctorate must: - a. enter into consultations with the most appropriate full professor or the most appropriate staff member with a doctorate to whom the ius promovendi has been awarded in view of the field of science involved and reach agreement on the subject of the doctoral research, the title of the doctoral dissertation and the staff member's willingness to act as promotor, and - b. provide proof of identity and register as a doctoral
+A person who wishes to complete a Doctoral Programme must in order to obtain a doctorate: - enter into consultations with the most appropriate (full professor or the associate professor with a doctorate to whom the ius promovendi has been awarded), specialised in the field of science involved and reach agreement on the subject of the doctoral research, the title of the doctoral dissertation and the staff member's willingness to act as promotor, and - b. provide proof of identity and register as a doctoral

-- candidate at the TU Delft Graduate School by submitting a certified copy of a degree certificate as defined in Article 2.2a or a copy of the awarding of access pursuant to Article 2.3 and - c. provide proof of a good of spoken and written command of English. - 4.2.
-When the conditions stipulated in 4.1 have been met, the TU Delft Graduate School will ensure that a statement is issued as soon as possible on behalf of the Board for Doctorates detailing the registration as a doctoral candidate and the appointment as intended promotor of the person referred to in 4.1a, and, if applicable, the appointment of an intended copromotor. - 4.3.
-Within three months of the start of the Doctoral Programme, the doctoral candidate must have made agreements with the intended promotor on supervision, the appointment of one or two intended (co)promotor(s) as referred to in Article 8 and the content of the DE Programme to be followed by the doctoral candidate, and this must be recorded in a PhD agreement and submitted to the Faculty Graduate School.
+- candidate at the TU Delft Graduate School by submitting a certified copy of a degree certificate as defined in Article 2.2a or a copy of the awarding of access pursuant to Article 2.3 and - provide proof of a good command of spoken and written English language proficiency - 4.2.
+When the conditions stipulated in 4.1 have been met, the TU Delft Graduate School will ensure a statement is issued as soon as possible on behalf of the Board for Doctorates detailing the registration as a doctoral candidate and the appointment as the intended promotor of the person referred to in 4.1a, and the appointment of an intended copromotor. - 4.3.
+Within three months of the start of the Doctoral Programme, the doctoral candidate must have made agreements with the intended promotor on supervision, the appointment of one or two intended (co)promotor(s) as referred to in Article 8 and the content of the DE Programme to be followed by the doctoral candidate.
+These agreements must be recorded in a PhD agreement and submitted to the Faculty Graduate School.